 The theme for National Water Week 2019 has been confirmed as "It's time to change the world".
 This has been adapted from the World's Largest Lesson on the UN's Sustainable Development Goals, a campaign to introduce the 17 sustainable development goals to young people all over the world and unite them to take action to meet these goals by 2030.
-More information about the water-related goals can be found further down the page.

-This year, the Australian Water Association held a colouring competition
+Last year, the Australian Water Association held a colouring competition

 for primary school students and a short film competition